Longueuil: Municipal

-The mayor is Sylvie Parent, who was elected on Nov.
-5, 2017.
-She is the fourth mayor of Longueuil since the 2002 merger.
-Businessman Jacques Olivier who once served as Minister of Labour served as mayor from 2002 until 2005.
+The mayor is Catherine Fournier.
+She is the fifth mayor of Longueuil since the 2002 merger.
+The previous mayor was Sylvie Parent, who was elected on Nov.
+5, 2017 Businessman Jacques Olivier who once served as Minister of Labour served as mayor from 2002 until 2005.
 The second mayor of Longueuil was Claude Gladu, serving from 2006 to 2009.
 He also happened to be mayor of the former city of Longueuil from 1994 to 2002.
 Former member of the House of Commons of Canada, Caroline St-Hilaire was the third mayor from 2009 to 2017.

 The city's three boroughs are Le Vieux-Longueuil, Greenfield Park and Saint-Hubert.
 In total there are 26 city councillors, including one borough president each.
 Greenfield Park has three councillors and its borough president is Mireille Carrière of Action Longueuil.
 Saint-Hubert has eight councillors and its borough president is Lorraine Guay-Boivin of Action Longueuil.
 Le Vieux-Longueuil has fifteen councillors and its borough president is Michel Desjardins of the Parti municipal de Longueuil.

 Longueuil's city hall is located in the borough of Saint-Hubert, on the edge of the city.

 Federal and provincial

 Federally, Longueuil is part of three electoral districts.
 The riding of Longueuil—Charles-LeMoyne, is represented by Sherry Romanado.
 The riding of Longueuil-Saint-Hubert is represented by Pierre Nantel.
-The riding of Montarville, is represented by Michel Picard (politician).
+The riding of Montarville, is represented by Michel Picard.

 Provincially, Longueuil is represented in four electoral districts.
 The electoral district of Laporte includes the boroughs of Greenfield Park and Saint-Hubert, and is represented by Nicole Ménard of the Quebec Liberal Party.
 The electoral district of Marie-Victorin, which includes the western portion of Le Vieux-Longueuil, is represented by Catherine Fournier of the Parti Québécois (PQ).
 The electoral district of Taillon, which covers the eastern portion of Le Vieux-Longueuil is represented by Marie Malavoy of the PQ.
 The electoral district of Vachon, which covers the borough of Saint-Hubert, is represented by Martine Ouellet of the PQ.